 - Free VPN:5GB per week free VPN service

-Like stablemate AVG, the brand also offers more feature-packed paid-for subscriptions, which I’ve reviewed, too; but the free version is what Avast is best known for.
+Like stablemate AVG, which uses the same detection engine, Avast also offers more feature-packed paid-for subscriptions for home and business.
+However, free malware defence is what Avast is best known for.

 Malware detection performance

 Avast is one of the few detection engines to have protected against all malicious software in recent tests by three labs.
 It achieved perfect scores in AV-Test’s latest real-world exposure and reference file-scanning tests, with no false positive identifications of legitimate software.

 It blocked all malicious content in AV Comparatives’ real-world protection tests, with two false positives and one legitimate software identification at a potential threat that required user intervention.

 And SELabs found that it protected against 100% of malware, but it misidentified samples of benign software, giving it a legitimate accuracy score of 96%.

 Despite this, Avast is well worth using, as one of the few antivirus suites that actually blocked all malware during this test period.

 |Testing facility||AV-TEST||AV Comparatives||SE Labs|

 Installation is smooth and simple, and you aren’t guilt-tripped about opting for the free version, although an initial scan will detect “advanced issues” that can be solved by getting a premium subscription, even on a freshly-installed PC.